trezzuri/erpnext-docs/docs/en/using-erpnext/tags.md

 ## Tags in Reports

-All the tags that get created in your ERPNext account can also be searched when fetching a report.
+All the tags that get created in your SOMA account can also be searched when fetching a report.
 These tags can also be searched as a filter in the report.

 ![Tags](/files/using-tags-5.png)